openeuropa/oe_whitelabel/modules/oe_whitelabel_modal_page/README.md

 ## Features

-- **Bootstrap Component Library integration**: Template overrides that render modals and toasts using BCL components
+- **Bootstrap Component Library integration**: Template overrides that render modals and toasts using BCL components (implemented in the theme, outside of this module, see **Template overrides** section below)
 - **Permission-based form simplification**: Hides advanced modal configuration fields from users without the "administer advanced modal page configuration" permission
-- **Library conflict prevention**: Automatically prevents modal_page from loading its own Bootstrap libraries to avoid conflicts with BCL
+- **Library conflict prevention**: Prevents modal_page from loading its own Bootstrap libraries to avoid conflicts with BCL (implemented in the theme, outside of this module)

 ## Requirements